mrfixpl/audi-rmc-coding-adaptation-datasets/README.md

-# Audi RMC: Codin, Adaptation, Datasets
+# Audi RMC: Coding, Adaptation, Datasets
 Figuring out how #Audi #RMC system is configurable by testing coding, adaptation and datasets.
 This type of infotainment unit is poorly codumented.
 I hope this is about to be changed.
 I'm basinc my research on 2012 Audi Q3 equipped with Audi RMC non-navigation unit.